 Prior to surgery, the surgeon, prosthetist (an expert who designs, fits, builds, and adjusts prostheses), and a physical therapist discuss plans, goals, and realistic outcomes with the person who requires amputation.
 They work together to complete a

 Healing and rehabilitation after an amputation are more successful in people who are as healthy as possible prior to surgery.
 Prior to the amputation, people should, for example, follow a healthy diet, control their medical conditions (such as diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more and heart or lung disease) as much as possible, and stop smoking Smoking Cessation While often very challenging, quitting smoking is one of the most important things smokers can do for their health.
-Quitting smoking brings immediate health benefits that increase over time... read more .
+Symptoms of diabetes may... read more and heart or lung disease) as much as possible, and stop smoking Smoking Cessation Most people who smoke want to quit and have tried doing so with limited success.
+Effective tools to help quit smoking include counseling, nicotine replacement products, and medications.
+While... read more .

 Regardless of age and current physical status, people having an amputation should begin a general and specific exercise program before surgery and continue exercising after surgery.
 Exercises to maintain or increase muscle strength, flexibility, and range of motion are taught by a physical therapist.
 The stronger and more flexible people are, the more they can do with or without their prosthesis.
 An occupational therapy Occupational Therapy (OT) Occupational therapy, a component of rehabilitation, is intended to enhance a person's ability to do basic self-care activities, useful work, and leisure activities.
 These activities include... read more program can also be useful when difficulties doing daily activities are anticipated.